mailcow/mailcow-dockerized-docs/docs/prerequisite-dns.md

 ### Email Test for SPF, DKIM and DMARC:

-To test send an email to the email check-auth@verifier.port25.com and wait for a reply.
+To test send an email to the email `check-auth at verifier.port25.com` and wait for a reply.
 You will get a report back that looks like the following:

 ```
 ==========================================================